mworion/MountWizzard4/docs/source/install/python.rst

 Depending on your preference you could install python 3.8 for a single user or for all users.
 MW4 does not need admin rights to run, so please choose the variant for a single users if you want wo use the installation scripts.
-They depend on access rights as a normal user and you might run into troubles using defferent modes!
+They depend on access rights as a normal user and you might run into troubles using different modes!

 Mac OSx
 -------